Farida Arriany

-Frieda Thenu (November 24, 1938 – October 15, 1977), better known by the stage name Farida Arriany, was an Indonesian actress, model, and singer.
-She was named the most successful Indonesian film star in 1960s.
+Frieda Thenu (24 November 1938 – 15 October 1977), better known by the stage name Farida Arriany, also known as Frieda Shagniarty, was an Indonesian actress, model, and singer.
+She was named the most successful Indonesian film star in the 1960s.

-In October 1977, Arriany was hospitalized in Jakarta.
-She later died on October 15, 1977, at the age of 38.

 Early life

-Farida Arriany was born Frieda Thenu on November 24, 1938, in Bandung, West Java.
+Farida Arriany was born Frieda Thenu on 24 November 1938 in Bandung, West Java.
+Her younger sister, Onny Arriany, was an Indonesian child actress who starred with her in Anakku Sajang (1957) and Arriany (1958).
 She completed a junior high school education.

 Personal life

-Farida Arriany died in Jakarta, Indonesia on October 15, 1977, at the age of 38.